Cowboylaserkittenjetshark/aquapackrobotics/docs/dryrun/jetson-troubleshooting.md

       6 packets transmitted, 6 received, 0% packet loss, time 5010ms
       rtt min/avg/max/mdev = 48.338/71.487/148.450/35.342 ms.5: icmp_seq=6 ttl=57 time=48.5 ms
       ```
+      This means that you can communicate with the Jetson, but that SSH server is misbehaving.

       If the Jetson is unreachable or not responding, it should look like this:
       ```bash